hanilr/bank-management-system/README.md

 * [Compile And Running](#compile-and-running)
 * [Usage](#usage)

+> [!]
+This project is finished and no longer take updates.

 # About The Project
 When I researched about bank management on Github I didn't see a good enough source code written in c and I made this project just to see how well I could do it.
 The project generally uses 'stdlib.h', 'stdio.h' and 'string.h' libraries in the c language, and the system structure is entirely using file layout.
 Please indicate in the "issues" section if you encounter any errors or problems.